lupyuen/lupyuen.github.io/src/dsi3.md

 Which is really neat because...

--   Our Executable Spec describes Allwinner A64's Display Interfaces in a __concise and readable__ way
+-   Our Executable Spec describes Allwinner A64's Display Interfaces in a __concise and readable__ format

 -   "__`comptime` `assert`__" will verify our Register Adresses and Values at __Compile-Time__